deepakkrishnamurthy/odespy/README.md

 #### Pip

-This version of Odespy supprots Python 3.
+In this version some changes has been made to (hplgit/odespy) so that odespy can also be used with Python 3.
 The simplest procedure for installing Odespy is to use `pip`: